iotivity/iotivity.github.io/_pages/OCFSecureIPDevice.md

 IoT means interacting with the physical world, hence the physical device is important.
 This is also the most costly part to develop.

-The Core Framework therefore is focusing on the code that is needed on the physical device. e.g. it covers:
+The OCF Secure IP Device Framework therefore is focusing on the code that is needed on the physical device. e.g. it covers:

 Device 2 Device communication
 Device 2 Cloud communication